 When we go back to visualizing the flow in nature, as in the previous article, we can see that water naturally flows in wavy patterns with ever flowing movements.
 It doesn't normally travel in straight, circular or start & stop motion.
 If we compare the flow in nature to the common methods of working with horses, what can we observe?

-For illustration, I would like you to analyze how you would feel mentally & emotionally when you're at home as opposed to being out in a large unknown crowd by yourself.
-At home we feel relaxed, confident & have no hesitation in acting natural & extroverted.
+For illustration, I would like us to analyze how we would feel mentally & emotionally when we're at home as opposed to being out in a large unknown crowd by ourselves.
+At home we feel relaxed, confident & have no hesitation in acting naturally & extroverted.
 When alone in a large crowd, we tend to become quiet, reserved, suspicious, introverted & can begin to carry tension in our muscles.
 Some may even become panicky & want to escape the environment completely.
 In contrast if we went to a large family reunion, where we know å trust others intimately, we would feel quite relaxed, confident & extroverted being among these people.

 We have been taught to move against the flow of nature which doesn't allow for the creation of a true connection & flow with horses.
 This foundation is necessary from the start to build trust, respect, balance & a willing magnetic effect.
 This is why we have so many problems with horses.
 Our horses are walking into an unknown crowd every time they're with us & haven't had an opportunity to build the necessary trust & confidence in us as a "comfort zone" environment.
 This is the single root cause of problems with horses & is why all problems disappear without addressing them individually or directly during Parameters.
 It's time to change the rules.